QZGao/CiteForge/README.md

 The first launch will create the profile folder if it does not exist; afterwards your cookies, localStorage, and other profile data persist automatically.
 Delete `.debug/firefox-profile` whenever you want a clean slate.

-### Disable the Meta-hosted loader while debugging

-If your user `common.js` (or `global.js`) loads the Meta-hosted script, add a guard to skip it when you are running the local debug extension:
+**Disable the Meta-hosted loader while debugging.** If your user `common.js` (or `global.js`) loads the Meta-hosted script, add a guard to skip it when you are running the local debug extension:

 ```js
 (() => {